TykTechnologies/tyk/coprocess/README.md

 **PostKeyAuth:** gets executed right after the autentication process.

-**CustomKeyCheck:** gets executed as a custom authentication middleware, instead of the standard ones provided by Tyk.
+**CustomAuthCheck:** gets executed as a custom authentication middleware, instead of the standard ones provided by Tyk.
 Use this to provide your own authentication mechanism.

 ## Coprocess Gateway API